Hexastack/hexabot-template-tensorflow/README.md

    ```

    For production mode, you can use:

    ```bash
    hexabot start
    ```

-   *Note*: The first run may take some time as it needs to download all required Docker images.
+   _Note_: The first run may take some time as it needs to download all required Docker images.

+5. **Configure your NLU Engine**:
+   After creating your new project, the **Hexabot LLM-NLU Engine** will be enabled by default.
+This NLU engine relies on one of the following LLM helpers being present, you can enable one of these by following the steps detailed in [LLM NLU Engine](https://docs.hexabot.ai/user-guide/nlu/nlu-engines/llm-nlu-engine) documentation page:

+   - Ollama Helper (`hexabot-helper-ollama`)
+   - Google Gemini Helper (`hexabot-helper-gemini`)
+   - OpenAI ChatGPT Helper (`hexabot-helper-chatgpt`)

+   You must follow the instructions of the selected LLM helper in their specific documentation before starting the project.

 ## Built-in Features